Update: ‘Begins Testing’ section added to the story.

 Sources have told our friends at BMWBlog that the BMW i5 Touring is under consideration and that a market launch is expected in 2024.
-Internally called ‘BMW G61, it will be among of the first electric luxury station wagons to hit the market.
+Internally called ‘BMW G61, it will be among the first electric luxury station wagons to hit the market.
 Subsequently, the first spy photos, captured in Europe, confirmed that BMW has started testing the electrified version of the Touring model.
 Here’s what you can expect.

 The station wagon or estate is not dead

 According to a report from analyst firm LMC Automotive in 2019, while the station wagon body style is losing popularity to the SUV, still, 1.5 million estate cars are expected to be sold in 2025 with Europe accounting for around 75 per cent of the market.
 Naturally, demand has started shifting towards electrified models as governments are setting deadlines for the phasing out of combustion engines.

 Northern Europe, a particularly strong market for estates, is accelerating the shift to electric vehicles, which builds a strong case for BMW to approve the project.
-It is also interesting to note that the world’s first and perhaps only electric estate on sale is the MG5 that is available in Europe.
+It is also interesting to note that the world’s first and perhaps only electric estate on sale is the MG5 which is available in Europe.
 A Peugeot e-308 SW will arrive in the region in mid-2023, whereas Skoda has also confirmed an electric Combi due later this decade.

 BMW i5 Touring Exterior

-Unlike the BMW iX or the BMW i4, spy shots have shown that BMW designers will maintain the subtle kidney grille design on the G60 5 Series, which should translate to the BMW i5 too.
-That does beg the question though if the BMW i5 Touring will get the iX’s ability to erase scratch marks on its grille thanks to the additional polyurethane coating applied by the manufacturer.
+Unlike the BMW iX or the BMW i4, spy shots have shown that BMW designers will maintain the subtle kidney grille design on the G60 5 Series, which should appear on the BMW i5, too.
+That does beg the question, though, if the BMW i5 Touring will get the iX’s ability to erase scratch marks on its grille thanks to the additional polyurethane coating applied by the manufacturer.